Email FacebookTwitterMenu burgerClose thin

 Paying and Minimizing Probate Fees

 You can also take steps to try and reduce your need and thus the cost of probate in Texas.
-If the estate is worth less than $75,000 total, you do not have to go through the full probate process in Texas.
+If the estate is worth less than $75,000 total, you don’t have to go through the full probate process in Texas.
 Otherwise, by moving your largest assets to trusts, joint ownership and payable-on-death accounts, you can remove many of the most contentious or difficult assets from the process, and potentially avoid probate in Texas

 Bottom Line